openhab/openhab-addons/bundles/org.openhab.binding.vigicrues/README.md

 Of course, you can add multiple Things, e.g. for getting measures for different locations.

+## Adding Vigicrues certificate

+You need to add the `www.vigicres.gouv.fr` certificate to the Java keystore.

+1. Open `https://www.vigicrues.gouv.fr/` in your favorite browser
+1. Export the certificate in a local folder
+1. Find your JVM's path with `ls -all /usr/bin/java`, e.g. `/opt/java/zulu17.38.21-ca-jdk17.0.5-linux_aarch32hf/bin/java`.
+You may need to follow some symlinks, use `ls -all` again.
+1. Go to the `lib/security` directory of your JVM, e.g. `cd /opt/java/zulu17.38.21-ca-jdk17.0.5-linux_aarch32hf/lib/security`.
+1. Add the certificate to the JVM's keystore: `sudo keytool -importcert -file <path-to-certfile> -cacerts -keypass changeit -storepass changeit -alias <alias-for-cert>`.

 ## Discovery

 You can discover stations based upon the system location.